|Latest Update 1st April 2019.|

 Soil Preparation and Maintenance.

 To maintain a well structured healthy soil, beneficial soil microorganisms need to be fed regularly.
-Although plants provide this food in their root zone, control of soil structure, soil pests and soil fertility outside the plants' root zones depend on a high organic material content in the soil.
+Although plants provide this food in their root zone, control of soil structure, soil pests and soil fertility outside the plant root zones depend on a high organic material content in the soil.
 So I take the following measures to ensure this is always the case .